saurabh1088/notes/iOS/QnA/QnA1.md

 In this situation the concept of namespace helps.
 Some languages have built-in support for namespaces.
 For example in C++ we have a keyword *namespace* for this purpose.
 In Java concept of namespace is achieved using packages.

+In Swift one can use enums to achieve concept of namespace.
+Check example for details : [Example](https://github.com/saurabh1088/swift-playgrounds/blob/main/Swift.playground/Pages/Enumerations.xcplaygroundpage/Contents.swift)

+## 11. Why do we need to use keyword indirect for Swift's recursive enumerations?
+When we define an enum in Swift having associated value, Swift will need to determine the required memory based on the type of associated values.
+Now if the assciated value type is simple types like String, Int, Double etc. then Swift will be able to figure out memory requirement.
+Now Swift enums are supposed to be having value semantics.
+As long as we are dealing with simple enums i.e. with no associated values, it's all good.
+Swift compilor will be able to know the memory requirement.
+Even in case of Swift enums with associated type where the associated type is having simple data types, compilor can figure out memory requirement by considering the memory for the case which needs the largest memory.
+This however becomes complicated when we talk about recursive enums.
+For a recursive enum as the enum's associated value can be of the type of enum itself, it can go on recursively and becomes difficult to guess the memory requirement.
+So now as the compiler can't calculate the memory requirement in this case to proceed with stack allocation, it will instead treat this case as associated values as pointers to heap allocation.
+This is where the keyword *indirect* comes which states that the associated value for this case is indirectly stored on heap.